 How To Apply For A Place At The Normal Round – Reception

+Diagrams at the end of this document show the application process.

 The normal round of admissions is when children can join our school for the first time.
 So that all parents who wish to apply for a place in Reception can do so each LA across the country is required by law to co-ordinate applications for the schools in its area.
 This means parents will receive one offer of a school place at the same time as other parents.
 For us, Devon is the LA which co-ordinates applications which have been made either direct to Devon or passed on by other LAs.